tsheeran1/Inst-RPI-in-VirtualBox-Mac/README.md

     2. At the same time you should install the "VirtualBox 5.2.2 Oracle VM VirtualBox Extension Pack" which you can download from the same page.
     3. This will download a .DMG file to your downloads folder.
 Open/Mount the .DMG and double click on the virtualbox.mpkg icon.
 Refer to this illustration:  http://sites.miis.edu/kb/files/2012/06/VB-02.png
     4. This will install VirtualBox in your Applications folder
+    5. **Watch Out #1**
+        1. The video and instructions imply that the VirtualBox 5.2.2 Oracle VM VirtualBox Extension Pack" gets installed automatically when you install VBox.
+It doesnt.
+Heres how to check

 2. Download Raspberry Pi desktop from RaspberryPi.org
 3. Create Virtual Box with debian raspberry pi desktop
 4. Make sure you have additions installed